peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public int CompareToBinary(
         PeterO.Numbers.EFloat other);

 Compares an arbitrary-precision binary floating-point number with this instance.
+In this method, NaN values are greater than any other ERational or EFloat value, and two NaN values (even if their payloads differ) are treated as equal by this method.

 <b>Parameters:</b>